kubeflow/website/content/en/docs/components/katib/experiment.md

 For more information, see:

 - Information in the Katib repository on [Efficient Neural Architecture Search](https://github.com/kubeflow/katib/tree/master/pkg/suggestion/v1beta1/nas/enas).
-- As a ENAS example, see the YAML file for the [enas-example-gpu](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/nas/enas-example-gpu.yaml).
+- As an ENAS example, see the YAML file for the [enas-example-gpu](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/nas/enas-example-gpu.yaml).
   The example aims to show all the possible operations.
 Due to the large search space, the example is not likely to generate a good result.